I had a boss that always used to say, “Your best clients are your competitors best prospects.”

 How do you draw the line between relationship building and pandering?

 Great wholesalers are mindful of this line and are able to navigate the subtleties.

-The “right” advisor relationships are built on partnership, not an awkward sense of servitude that gets compounded by the producers ability to drop tickets and the wholesaler’s need to exceed their production/income goals.
+The “right” advisor relationships are built on partnership, not an awkward sense of servitude that gets compounded by the producers ability to drop tickets, and the wholesaler’s need to exceed their production/income goals.

 Every wholesaler I know has been at the crossroads of the ‘whale’ who can/does put up huge numbers but is also a slime bag.

-These are the reps that have the gall to demand outrageous sums of marketing support (often even before a trade is done), expect (versus graciously accept) invitations to high profile events, and even have a tendency to be abusive to home office partners.
+These are the advisors that have the gall to demand outrageous sums of marketing support (often even before a trade is done), expect (versus graciously accept) invitations to high profile events, and even have a tendency to be abusive to home office partners.

 Years ago I began to call this the ‘seamy underbelly’ of our business, and based on my conversations with wholesalers every day that underbelly is still very much alive and well.